DevCycleHQ/cli/docs/overrides.md

   --repo-config-path=<value>  Override the default location to look for the repo config.yml file

 DESCRIPTION
-  Clear Overrides for a given Project.
+  Clear Overrides for a given Feature or Project.
 ```